Countries With the Largest Gold Reserves

 The United States holds the largest gold reserve at more than 8,000 metric tons, which is twice that of the next leading country, Germany, and three times that of Italy and France.
-At $1,300 per ounce, these reserves are theoretically worth more than $375 billion U.S. dollars.
-These reserves were a significant portion of the country’s $850 billion monetary base in 2008, but since then, it has become a smaller portion of the $4 trillion monetary base in 2017.
+If valued at a conservative $1,300 per ounce, these reserves are theoretically worth more than $375 billion U.S. dollars.
+These reserves were a significant portion of the country’s roughly $850 billion monetary base in August 2008, but since then, it has become a smaller portion of the $4.9 trillion monetary base in 2020.

-These gold reserves accounted for about 75.3 percent of the Federal Reserve’s holdings in 2016, which means that it seems to prefer holding gold rather than a basket of currencies or foreign sovereign debt like many other countries.
-By comparison, China holds less than 3 percent of its reserve holdings in gold and a majority in U.S. government bonds that it acquires through a long-running trade deficit amounting to trillions of dollars.
+These gold reserves accounted for about 79% percent of the Federal Reserve’s holdings as of September 2020, which means that it seems to prefer gold over a basket of currencies and foreign sovereign debt like many other countries.
+By comparison, China holds less than 4 percent of its reserve holdings in gold and a majority in U.S. government bonds that it acquires through a long-running trade deficit amounting to trillions of dollars.

 While the U.S. holds the largest gold reserves, other countries are adding to their reserves at a faster rate or have access to domestic gold sources.
 For example, China ranks relatively low on the list of gold reserves, but it is mining more new gold than any other country.
-Similarly, Australia has just 280 metric tons of gold in its reserves, but it houses the largest gold mine reserves in the world along with the second largest gold producer.
-The countries with the largest gold reserves, as of June 2017, include:
+Similarly, Australia has just 280 metric tons of gold in its reserves, but it houses the largest gold mine reserves in the world along with the third largest gold producer.
+The countries with the largest gold reserves, as of November 2020, include:

 - United States: 8,134